-In the Summer of 2016, Geraci was one of several parties who contacted Petitioner seeking to purchase the Property to apply for a CUP and operate a Marijuana Outlet at the Property (the "Business").
-During these negotiations, Geraci represented that (i) he was a California licensed Real Estate Agent; (ii) he was an Enrolled Agent with the IRS; (iii) he was the Owner and Manager of Tax and Financial Center, Inc. (a sophisticated accounting and financial advisory services firm); (iv) preliminary due diligence on the Property by his experts had revealed a zoning issue which, unless first resolved, would prevent the City from even accepting a CUP application on the Property (the "Zoning Issue"); (v) through his "professional relationships" and hired lobbyists, he was in a unique position to have the Zoning Issue resolved; (vi) he was highly qualified to operate the Business because he owned and operated multiple cannabis dispensaries in the City; (vii) stated that he could not put the CUP in his name because of the fact that he was an Enrolled Agent with the IRS and the federal
+In the Summer of 2016, Geraci was one of several parties who contacted Petitioner seeking to purchase the Property to apply for a CUP and operate a Marijuana Outlet at the Property (the "Business").9 During these negotiations, Geraci represented that (i) he was a California licensed Real Estate Agent;10 (ii) he was an Enrolled Agent with the IRS;11 (iii) he was the Owner and Manager of Tax and Financial Center, Inc. (a sophisticated accounting and financial advisory services company);12 (iv) preliminary due diligence on the Property by his experts had revealed a zoning issue which, unless first resolved, would prevent the City from even accepting a CUP application on the Property (the "Zoning Issue"); (v) through his

-&lt;sup>9 See, e.g., V2 E9 p.381, ln.11-14.
+9 See, e.g., V2 E9 p.381, ln.11-14.

-&lt;sup>10 Id. at ln.15-16 (Petitioner's Declaration); p.582 (Accurint Professional Background Report).
+10 Id. at ln.15-16 (Petitioner Declaration); p.582 (Accurint Professional Background Report).